 Thinking of becoming an IFS Contractor?

-Recently, I have seen an increase in IFS professionals contacting me about leaving their current permanent role to pursue a career as an IFS contractor.
+Recently, I have seen an increase in IFS professionals contacting me about leaving their current permanent roles to pursue a career as an IFS contractor.

 I am talking to people on a daily basis who are asking for my advice and to understand the challenges/risks of joining the contract market.

-This blog aims to share my knowledge around that exact topic and the pros and cons of becoming an independent contractor.
+This blog aims to share my knowledge about that exact topic and the pros and cons of becoming an independent contractor.

 Benefits of Being an IFS Contractor

-Nearly all of the contractors I speak to on a daily basis started in a permanent position, however, there tends to be five common reasons why they decided to take the leap…
+Nearly all of the contractors I speak to on a daily basis started in a permanent position, however, there tend to be five common reasons why they decided to take the leap…

 Contracting pays more than the permanent market, particularly for the premium skills in demand.
 Some IFS contractors earn six-figure incomes by continually learning and understanding the highest in-demand skills.
 It is the most common reason for entering the contract market and can be extremely attractive for permanent employees who are looking to earn more money without climbing the managerial ladder.

 But, obviously remember, nothing in world of contracting is guaranteed.
 Always have a buffer stored away in case the worst was to happen, and I would always advise before jumping into the world of temporary work, have at least two, ideally six, months’ worth of savings on hand while you build your reputation.